-Jurassic Coast & the Complete Geological Timescale -Visits Stonehenge World Heritage Site, Blaenavon World Heritage Site, the Castles and Town Walls of Edward in Gwynedd World World Heritage Site, and the Great Orme prehistoric copper mine.
+Jurassic Coast & the Complete Geological Timescale -Visits Stonehenge World Heritage Site, Blaenavon World Heritage Site, Ironbridge World Heritage Site, The Castles and Town Walls of Edward in Gwynedd World World Heritage Site, and the Great Orme prehistoric copper mine.

 The Classic Volcanoes - Visits the Roman ruins of Pompeii, Herculaneum and the Temple of Serapsis.